 While it’s always hard to tell whether Waititi is joking due to his deadpan nature, it does seem he is quite serious about his desire to see Apple fix its MacBook keyboards.

-The remainder of Apple’s laptops still use the much-hated scissor-switch keyboard, which has been plagued with problems.
+The remainder of Apple’s laptops still use the much-hated butterfly keyboard, which has been plagued with problems.
 But Waititi is likely to get his wish soon.
-It’s rumored that Apple will be rolling out its new butterfly keyboard design to all MacBooks this year, starting with the successor to the current 13-inch MacBook Pro, which is expected as soon as March.
+It’s rumored that Apple will be rolling out its new scissor keyboard design to all MacBooks this year, starting with the successor to the current 13-inch MacBook Pro, which is expected as soon as March.